botelc/race_up/README.md

 ## Installation

+1. Download the ZIP file of the project.
-1. Download the `maze.c`,`maze.h`, `maze.c` in to a folder.
+1. Unzip in a folder.
-2. Prepare one or more text files containing the mazes and put them in the folder.
+2. Prepare one or more text files containing the mazes and put them in the same folder.
-3. Open the terminal in a folder.
+3. Open the terminal in the folder.
 4. Compile the project using:

 ```bash